 This Approach Is Not New

 This approach is not new.
 It is advocated by IBM in their Zachman Framework and the Object Management Group in its Business Motivational Model.
 I learned it from Joseph Shea, the original Program Manager of NASA’s Apollo Program (he repeated his break-downs by hand every Sunday night without the benefit of software).
-It is also how agile companies like Google and Amazon build products (like Gmail and A9).

 It Is Not Expensive Either